gaurav-aiml/gaurav-aiml/README.md

 👋 Hi, I’m Gaurav Madhav Pai.
 - I am a Recent Graduate from University at Buffalo (MS in CS).
 - I specialized in Artificial Intelligence and Machine Learning.
 - I work as a Research Volunteer at University at Buffalo.
-My work is focused on learning to use Computer Vision algorithms on Chest X-rays to diagnose various respiratory infections.
+My work is focused on using Computer Vision algorithms on Chest X-rays to diagnose various respiratory infections.

 ***